justinDev91/triumph-moto/README.md

 ### Running

-This example requires docker or a local MySQL installation.
+This project requires docker or a local MySQL installation.
 If using a local MySQL database, see `app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.

 #### Docker